Rafael Amen-Zadeh

-Rafael Amen-Zadeh - physical and mathematical sciences, professor, the "Honored Teacher" of Azerbaijan (2009).
+Rafael Amen-Zadeh (born 1943) is a professor in the physical and mathematical sciences and the "Honored Teacher" of Azerbaijan (2009).

-His life
+Life

 Rafael Amen-Zadeh, the son of Joseph, was born in Baku on December 31, 1943.
 In 1950-1960 he studied at the secondary school number of 49 in Baku.
 In 1960-1966, he studied at the Mechanics and Mathematics Faculty of Mechanical of BSU.
 To the development of education and science of the Presidential Decree of 30 October 2009, the "Honored Teacher" was named.
 He is married and has three children.